dfir-iris/iris-web/deploy/kubernetes/README.md

-# Iris Web

-Iris is a web collaborative platform aiming to help incident responders sharing technical details during investigations.

-## Prerequisites
+# Prerequisites
-- Kubernetes 1.26+
+- Kubernetes cluster must be on the running stage (Kubernetes 1.26+)
 - Helm 3.1.0

+# Installing the Charts

 ## Installing Nginx Ingress Controller